 When an existing application is extended for use on the television, one should never use the same activity layout of the mobile version for the televisions.
 The user interface of the television app should be having a simpler interface for simpler and easy navigation.
 There are some intuitive general TV design principles for development.

 The banner must definitely be an xhdpi resource with a size of 320 x 180 px.
 To include the banner in the manifest file, the attribute android: banner can be used within the <application> tag.
 The text needs to be included in the pic.
-Below is the sample of the home screen banner of Android TV
+Below is a sample of the home screen banner of Android TV.

 The television application’s manifest need not declare the android: hardware. touchscreen feature as the operations of the TV devices need not rely on the touch screen as a form of input.

 The interesting feature in the development of the Android TV application is the ability to customize the color of the application.
-This can be done by setting the attribute android:colorPrimary attribute of the television app.
+This can be done by setting the android: color primary attribute of the television app.
 Additionally, the developer must also set two more transition overlap attribute values as true.
-The following is a snippet example from a theme XML format file
+The following is a snippet example from a theme XML format file.

 <style … >

 To design and develop the Android TV application in an interactive and intuitive manner, the TV support libraries are a must.
-These play a very vital role as it provides the APIs as well as the widgets for the TV devices.
+These play a very vital role as they provide the APIs as well as the widgets for the TV devices.
 These libraries are generally found to be located in the path- <sdk>/extra/android/support/ directory.

-Some of the common ones are v17 Leanback library– this provides a wide range of the UI widgets that are very much required for the TV applications that never need the media playback.
+Some of the common ones are the v17 Leanback library– this provides a wide range of UI widgets that are very much required for the TV applications that never need the media playback.
 The next important TV support library is the v8 recyclerview library that generates the classes to manage the display of the lists efficiently.
-The next one is the v7 cardview library that completely offers the UI widgets for card views and description.
+The next one is the v7 card view library that offers the UI widgets for card views and description.

 - Once this is done, scroll down through the options and locate the build option.
 Click that option many times to enable the developer mode.
 Now choose settings, then preferences followed by the developer options.